Kaikorai Stream: Pollution

 In 1849 settler Samual Woolley described the stream as of the 'purest water."

 In 1907 The Otago Daily Times described the Kaikorai Stream as "a long continuous sewer" and "a sanitary scandal."
 A century later, the paper described the stream as a "little battler". while an Otago Regional Councillor described this and other Dunedin streams' water quality as "basically crap."
 The pollution was, to a large extent, the result of the heavy industrialisation of the lower course of the stream, particularly around Burnside, which was the site of a freezing works and cement factory.
-Other industries which used the streams waters in the early days of Dunedin's settlement included tanneries, stockyards, a flour mill, Kempthorne Prosser's chemical plant, and the Otago Iron Rolling Mills.
+Other industries which used the stream's waters in the early days of Dunedin's settlement included tanneries, stockyards, a flour mill, Kempthorne Prosser's chemical plant, and the Otago Iron Rolling Mills.

 The water quality worsens as the stream gets closer to the sea.
 Macroinvertebrates found in the estuary indicate the water is degraded, while more sensitive species exist near Kaikorai Valley College and the situation improves further upstream.

+The estuary is bound by sanitary landfills on either side; in 2025, the Fairfield landfill on the north bank (operated by Waste Management NZ) was shown to be having a "toxic impact" on the Kaikorai lagoon.

 Major pollution events include an accidental spill of lime from the Dunedin City Council water treatment plant at Mount Grand in 2000 which "killed all aquatic life" including 1,000 trout for which the council was fined NZD14,000, and a discharge of cooking oil from a KFC restaurant in 2011 for which Restaurant Brands was fined NZD15,000.